harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 | `/ɹ̠/` (r but no tap) | voiced           | **r**un, ca**r**                                                            |

 ---
+#define An [Affricate](https://en.wikipedia.org/wiki/Affricate) is a consonant that begins as a stop and releases as a fricative, generally with the same place of articulation.
+GA has two affricate phonemes :
+- `/d͡ʒ/` (j)
+- `/t͡ʃ/` (ch)

+While tie bar (arc) symbol above or below the two consonants is not necessary, but it helps to clarify.

+---
 #define A [Sibilant](https://en.wikipedia.org/wiki/Sibilant) is a high-intensity, high-pitched fricative or affricate consonant produced by directing airflow with the tongue against the teeth.
 In other words, it is a "hissing" or "hushing" sound.

 In GA, the sibilant consonants are :